kalaspuff/tomodachi/README.md

 | `message_attributes`         | Values specified as message attributes that accompanies the message body and that are among other things used for SNS queue subscription filter policies and for distributed tracing.
 | `queue_url`                  | Can be used to modify visibility of messages, provide exponential backoffs, move to DLQs, etc.
 | `receipt_handle`             | Can be used to modify visibility of messages, provide exponential backoffs, move to DLQs, etc.
 | `approximate_receive_count`  | A value that specifies approximately how many times this message has been received from consumers on `SQS.ReceiveMessage` calls.
-Handlers that received a message, but that doesn\'t delete it from the queue (for example in order to make it visible for other consumers or in case of errors), will add to this count for each time they received it.
+Handlers that received a message, but that doesn't delete it from the queue (for example in order to make it visible for other consumers or in case of errors), will add to this count for each time they received it.
 | `topic`                      | Simply the name of the SNS topic.
 For messages sent directly to the queue (for example via `SQS.SendMessage` API calls), instead of via SNS topic subscriptions (`SNS.Publish`), the value of `topic` will be an empty string.
 | `sns_message_id`             | The message identifier for the SNS message (which is usually embedded in the body of a SQS message).
 Ths SNS message identifier is the same that is returned in the response when publishing a message with `SNS.Publish`.
 The `sns_message_id` is read from within the `"Body"` of SQS messages, if the message body contains a message that comes from an SNS topic subscription.
-If the SQS message doesn\'t originate from SNS (if the message isn\'t type `"Notification"`, and holds a `"TopicArn"` value), then `sns_message_id` will result in an empty string.
+If the SQS message doesn't originate from SNS (if the message isn't type `"Notification"`, and holds a `"TopicArn"` value), then `sns_message_id` will result in an empty string.
 | `sqs_message_id`             | The SQS message identifier, which naturally will differ from the SNS message identifier as one SNS message can be propagated to several SQS queues.
 The `sqs_message_id` is read from the `"MessageId"` value in the top of the SQS message.
 | `message_type`               | Returns the `"Type"` value from the message body.
 For messages consumed from a queue that was sent there from an SNS topic, the `message_type` will be `"Notification"`.
 | `raw_message_body`           | Returns the full contents (as a string) from `"Body"`, which can be used to implement custom listeners, tailored for more advanced workflows, where more flexibility is needed.